 On this page

 In the Netherlands employers must pay their employees at least the statutory (youth) minimum wage and the statutory minimum holiday allowance.
 The minimum wage consists of a basic wage and various allowances, such as for shift work and irregular working hours.
 Until 1 July 2017 it applied to all employees of 23 years of age and over.
-Since that date the age for regular minimum wage has dropped to 22 years and will eventually become 21 years.
-Those people with a right to at least (youth) minimum wage are as follows:
+Since that date the age for regular minimum wage has dropped to 22 years and will drop to 21 years in 2019.

 - regular and temporary staff